Bizum + MONEI

 Fintech is considered the future of banking and financial institutions.

-Traditional banks have evolved drastically in the way they function thanks to new-age technologies including machine learning, AI, and analytics.
-Banks have also begun to acquire fintech startups to add to their services.
-In addition, fintech startup accelerator programs are gaining popularity, some of which are managed by banks including ING and JPMorgan.
+Traditional banks have evolved drastically in how they operate, thanks to new-age technologies such as machine learning, AI, and analytics.
+Banks have also begun acquiring fintech startups to expand their offerings.
+In addition, fintech startup accelerator programs are gaining popularity, with some run by big banks like ING and JPMorgan.

 The competition is intense, so some fintech businesses will thrive while others could struggle to stay afloat.
 But this presents an opportunity for fintech startups and traditional banks to team up and adapt quickly to the new digital world.